-VCRM staff regularly gets questions about IVF.
+VCRM staff often hears the same frequently asked IVF questions.
 So, to make it easy for our current and perspective patients we have put together a list of commonly asked IVF questions and associated answers.

 How long does an egg retrieval take?